SerenaRosi/SerenaRosi/README.md

 📚 Publications: [Google Scholar](https://scholar.google.com/citations?user=tFQ9tMAAAAAJ&hl=it)

-Below is the build log.
-Reading it is optional; contacting me is probably faster.
+Below is the build log, 'shopping-list' style.
+Reading it, is optional.
+Contacting me, is faster.

 ---